coalesceio/fabric-nodes/README.md

 #### Recreating the Work Tables

-If any of the following change are detected, then the table will be recreated using a DROP and CREATE.
+If any of the following change are detected, then the table will be recreated by DROP table first and then CREATE table.

 * Join clause
 * Adding transformation